Understanding the Scope of Perspectives for Ministry in MAiD

 The format of eight weeks includes the recorded videos, a printable learning and resource guide, and a one-time consultation with Dr. Gloria Woodland.

 Through a special partnership between MB Seminary and ACTS Seminaries, limited access to the online resources is available for a one-time fee of $475.

 Register as the point person, and your small group, church, or facility (up to 12 people) will receive access for 13 weeks (one semester) to the online site where all the materials for the eight-week study are housed.
-You can choose to receive access during the fall semester (Sep 4-Dec 16, 2023) or the spring semester (Jan 8-Apr 6, 2024).
+Online access is available from Jan 8-Apr 6, 2024.

 This teaching is offered through a special academic partnership between MB Seminary and ACTS Seminaries.

 Gloria has a passion for the ministry of spiritual care.
 She believes that the ministry of Christian chaplains is to reveal that God is present in the varied circumstances of life, yet even more to share that God is not just present, but that he is active.